'Tiger Stripes' REVIEW: The monstrous phase that is puberty

 Amanda Nell Eu writes and directs her first feature with such boldness and risk.
 Tiger Stripes follows a young girl, Zaffan (Zafreen Zairizal), as she experiences some unusual changes in her body following her first menstruation.
 She also faces a community unaccepting of the changes happening to her, as she experiences bullying in her school and adults who are unwilling to sympathize with her struggles.

 Considering that Eu's body of work comprises stories about the female experience, it is not strange that she would make a film depicting the female puberty experience.
 In this film, Nell Eu infuses a body horror element to this film (being inspired by old black and white Malay horror films).
-Eu's attempts to explore these themes of puberty and womanhood while fusing body horror and adolescence are admirable because the movie deftly maintains a balance between realism and mythology.
+Eu's attempts to explore these themes of puberty and womanhood while fusing body horror element into her film are admirable because the movie deftly maintains a balance between realism and mythology.
 The Tiger, the national animal of Malaysia, serves as the obvious metaphor for puberty.
 It is seen as brave and strong, qualities that are comparable to those of our protagonist.
 All the new emotions too, complex and strong, Zaffan feels upon reaching puberty manifest into this creature.

 An animal has a limit to how much prodding it can withstand before becoming aggressive, similar to Zaffan's experience in the film.
 Zaffan, when unbothered, seems to be collected most of the time.
 She is a natural leader with good instincts.
 The playful, reckless child in her is still not lost in her despite the changes in her body, just by observing her later interactions with Mariam (Piqa).
 Then the bullying starts to get worse, no thanks to her former friend Farrah (Deena Ezral), and this is when her monstrous side emerges.
 When she needs love and understanding to help her tame the creature that is part of her, she gets beaten up by her classmates.
 Even the quack exorcist (Shaheizy Sam) ends up shouting at her and beating her up because he has no idea how to “release” this “monster” inside of her.
 When she attacks, it is gnarly and unappealing, and no one understands her struggles.